MiragianCycle/OVIWrite/README.md

 OVIWrite is built to be as frictionless as possible for a reasonably experienced Vim/NeoVim user (or indeed reasonably tech savvy) to install and get to writing.

-OVIWrite has been tested on Linux, MacOS and Android (through Termux available on the F-Droid store - not Google Play Store) environments.

-**Windows users**: I don't have a Windows machine to test on at the moment.
-I would love for Windows users to run OVIWrite on their local machines - your feedback is most welcome!
+**Windows users**: As mentioned earlier, I don't have a Windows machine to test on at the moment.
+I would love for Windows users to run OVIWrite on their local machines - your feedback and contributions are most welcome!

 The documentation here, much like the source code, is a fork of Lazy Vim.
-And like the source code, I've discarded sections in the documentation that aren't relevant for writers.
+And like the source code, I've discarded large sections in the documentation that aren't relevant for writers.

 This is a good opportunity though to thank the good folk there who have done an incredible job making this NeoVim distribution frictionless for us non-tech folk.